 Eva Maria is Group Leader at the Garvan Institute of Medical Research (Sydney, Australia), with a conjoint appointment with the Massachusetts Institute of Technology / Broad Institute of Harvard and MIT (Cambridge, USA) and the University of New South Wales.
-She is currently supervised by Prof John Mattick (Garvan Institute/UNSW), and co-supervised by Prof Manolis Kellis (MIT/Broad).
+She currently leads teh Epitranscriptomics and RNA Dynamics group, which is embedded within the RNA Biology and Plasticity laboratory, supervised by Prof John Mattick (Garvan Institute/UNSW).

 During her PhD she performed both computational and experimental work, and her research was focused on the characterisation of the translation machinery across species and its applications to drug discovery, finding that a critical factor that explains the differences between codon usage bias across species is the emergence of two domain-specific tRNA modification enzymes (Novoa et al., Cell 2012).
 In addition, she also designed and screened antimalarials that specifically target the malaria parasite's translation machinery (Novoa et al., Proc Natl Acad Sci 2014), finding positive hits that kill the parasite in vivo, thus curing malaria in infected mice.